AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 What's interesting here is that we use the aggregate value of the group by, `SUM(Amount)`, within our new column that's a window function.

-Now I'm not a SQL Server savvy, but here's my understanding of it from also reading Itzik Ben-Gan's book.
+Now I'm not a SQL Server savvy, but here's my understanding of it from also reading Itzik Ben-Gan's book[^1].
 To better understand this, here's a quick reminder of the order of operations in SQL:

+[^1]: Do reach out and share insights about this process if you feel that I got it wrong here (or in the post in general).

 1. `FROM`